-From June 8-10, 2017 TCG National Conference, Full Circle, will welcome 1,000+ theatre practitioners from across the globe to Portland, OR, for peer connection, professional development, and inspiring thought-leaders from within and beyond the field.
-We’ll build on the success of the 2016 DC Conference by strengthening core programming like our Skills-Building Workshops and At the Intersections arc, as well as conduct bold new experiments like last year’s visits to Capitol Hill.
+From June 8-10, 2017 TCG National Conference, Full Circle, welcomed 1,000+ theatre practitioners from across the globe to Portland, OR, for peer connection, professional development, and inspiring thought-leaders from within and beyond the field.
+TCG built on the success of the 2016 DC Conference by strengthening core programming like our Skills-Building Workshops and At the Intersections arc, as well as conducted bold new experiments like our community Field Trips.
 Full Circle will also draw inspiration from our host city of Portland’s central role in the “Maker” culture--a network of artisans and hackers dismantling industrialized systems through a return to a more local, human scale.
 In a region renowned for its commitment to sustainable ecosystems, could our most local and human of art forms be a natural partner in these movements?
-This will also be our first major gathering after a contentious election process that featured profoundly different visions of our country’s past, present, and future.
+This was also our first major gathering after a contentious election process that featured profoundly different visions of our country’s past, present, and future.
 As storytellers and community-builders, how can we bridge the divisions of our country and world?
 How can we create ‘virtuous circles;’ feedback loops where our vision for a better world for and because of theatre reinforce each other?

 Theatre-makers far and wide joined us in family-friendly, sunny San Diego and online in our growing Conference 2.0 community, and we reprised the use of programmatic arcs that honed the Conference content into four main areas of exploration.